BlakeRain/blakerain.com/content/blog/i-dont-like-automatic-summarisation/index.md

 > suggests that pre-existing macroeconomic and sectoral forces contributed materially to the
 > early-2022 rise in unemployment risk.

+The other "Key Results" -- remote work mitigating negative market impacts and the effect of a states' AI adoption -- I can't find any mention of in the paper.
+In fact, "remote work" doesn't seem to even appear in the paper.
+Of course, I could have missed it.
+Maybe I didn't read the paper as thoroughly as I thought.
+The only paragraph in the paper that I think might relate to those two "Key Results" is this one:

+> While these patterns hold nationally, a small number of states show post-launch increases in
+> computer and math occupation unemployment risk (e.g., CA, WA, and AK; Figs. S15–S12).
+In  these
+> cases, timing alone cannot rule out a contribution from LLM diffusion.
+However, across  states,
+> post-launch unemployment risk remains comparable to pre-pandemic levels, suggesting  limited
+> movement in the longer-run equilibrium.

+Whilst this does seem consistent, I would hardly consider this one paragraph to be worthy of contributing two of the "key results" of the paper.

-The significant detraction from this paper's findings is not all that uncommon.
-Services that are pushing "AI summaries" as an alternative, or even as a replacement, for the authors' own abstracts and summaries, are proving to be quite a problem.
-I can no longer trust summaries of publications unless I _know_ that they are not generated by a language model.
+The significant departure from this paper's findings may seem surprising.
+I've found this kind of misrepresentation not all that uncommon.
+Services that are pushing "AI summaries" as an alternative, or even as a replacement, for the authors' own abstracts, are now proving to be quite a problem.
+I can no longer trust summaries of publications unless I know that they are not generated by a language model.

-Of course, I shouldn't be suprised.
-Recently the [ACM] got into a spot of bother for their atttempt to shove AI summaries at us.
-The reasons for the preference for AI-generated summaries do not seem to make sense.
-Are non-technical people paying for premium subscriptions to the ACM?
+Recently the [ACM] got into a spot of bother for their attempt to shove AI summaries at us.
+The reasons I've seen for the preference for AI-generated summaries do not seem to make any sense.
+Are non-technical people really paying for premium subscriptions to the ACM?
 Luckily it seems that sanity prevailed, and the ACM elected to [move] the AI-generated summaries so that author abstracts were the default.
 If you want to know more, Professor [Anil Madhavapeddy] has some great details in his blog post on the topic.

 [ACM]: https://dl.acm.org/
 [Anil Madhavapeddy]: https://anil.recoil.org/notes/acm-ai-recs